 WP-Rocket with Varnish

 WP-Rocket is compatible with Varnish.
-The plugin comes with a one-click add-on that purges all the Varnish cache each time WP Rocket purge it’s cache to make sure all the cache are up to date.
+The plugin comes with a one-click add-on that purges all the Varnish cache each time WP Rocket purge it’s cache to make sure all the cache is up to date.

 To enable Varnish, you need to enable this add-on, no further configuration needed.

 WP-Rocket with Cloudflare

-Cloudflare performs minification process of JS and CSS.
+Cloudflare performs the minification process of JS and CSS.
 In contrast to WP-Rocket, the plugin involved an additional process called concatenation.